Critical Language Scholarship Program | Frequently Asked Questions

 • Unique background and experience.

-Preference will be given to veterans of the U.S. armed forces, and to applicants from states or institutions historically underrepresented in study abroad or in the CLS Program.
+Preference will be given to veterans of the U.S. armed forces, and to applicants from campuses that do not offer their Spark language.

 Applicants are selected with the goal of representing geographic diversity and a diversity of institutions and fields of study.